Ways to Support & Work Together

 Contexts for Collaboration

-Rather than a menu of offerings, collaboration tends to be most generative in a few recurring contexts:
+Rather than a fixed menu, collaboration tends to be most generative in three recurring contexts — the same domains the Reimagining Series addresses:

 A Note on Fit